SCROLL DOWN FOR ALL OWNERS MANUALS!

-POWERING EURORACK "R" MODULES:
+POWERING OUR EURORACK "R" AND "RK" MODULES:

 Please, do NOT cheap out on power supplies for Metasonix R/RK modules.
 You're spending serious money on modules, so nickel-and-diming on the cabinet or power supply is a really bad idea.